The Need For a Soil Testing Inspection Prior To Breaking Ground

 If you’re planting crops, you’ll already know that different crops like certain soil types.
 Without knowing what your soil composition is, you could waste huge quantities of money planting crops that won’t grow well.

 When grazing animals, you’ll need to know that the soil isn’t contaminated.
 Keeping animals in the best of health is a smart ethical and financial goal and ensuring your soil is free from contaminants is vital.

 Are you planning on building a new barn?
 Some soil types are unable to bear the weight required.
 Starting construction and finding out your soil foundations are too weak will see money pouring down the drain.

 Just like with farming, soil testing in the construction industry is crucial to find out if the soil can take the required load.
-Soil testing for construction will also look at structure, stability, and how the soil may change over time.
+Soil testing for construction will also look at the structure, stability, and how the soil may change over time.

-In urban areas, soil must be free from contaminants hazardous to human health.
+In urban areas, the soil must be free from contaminants hazardous to human health.
 Especially common as land usage changes from industrial to residential, it’s important to identify contaminated soil before breaking ground.